A Dynamic and Incentive Policy for Selecting D2D Mobile Relays

 \subsection{Network model}

-We start by considering one \gls{UE} in a single cell scenario.
-In the aim of improving the performance of its cellular communications, \gls{UE} is allowed to use \gls{D2D} communications to access the network via mobile relays. \gls{UE} discovers $K$ nearby potential relays by launching a discovery process of periodicity $T$.
-The time between two discovery processes is partitioned into decision epochs $t$ of constant duration (with $t \in \lbrace{ 1, 2,..., T \rbrace}$).
-The goal of this work is to determine which relay selection decision should me made at each epoch $t$ in order to maximize its cumulative reward under cost constraints.
+We consider a single cell scenario with one \gls{MU} and a set of $K$ potential mobile relay. \gls{MU} is allowed to use \gls{D2D} communications to access the network via mobile relays and by that improving the performance of its cellular communications.
+As figure \ref{fig.RS_NR_scenario_SUE} shows, the \gls{MU} is allowed to use \gls{D2D} communications to access the network via mobile relays. \gls{MU} discovers $K$ nearby potential relays by launching a discovery process of period $T$.
+The time between two discovery processes is partitioned into decision epochs $t$ (e.g. \gls{TTI} in \gls{LTE} networks) of constant duration (with $t \in \lbrace{ 1, 2,..., T \rbrace}$).
+The goal of this work is to determine the relay selection policy that should be applied by the \gls{MU} at each epoch $t$ in order to maximize its cumulative reward under cost constraints.

-$\mathcal{K}=\lbrace{0, 1, 2,..., K \rbrace}$ denotes the set of $K$ potential relays (from index $1$ to $K$) as well as the direct cellular link (index $0$).
-The relay selection policy consists of deciding whether the \gls{UE} will have direct communication with the network or will pass by some mobile relays.
+$\mathcal{K}=\lbrace{0, 1, 2,..., K \rbrace}$ denotes the set of $K$ existing potential relays (from index $1$ to $K$) as well as the direct cellular link (index $0$).
+The relay selection policy consists in deciding whether the \gls{MU} will have direct communication with the network or will pass by some mobile relays.
 In the latter case, this policy chooses the subset of relays that will be used for attaining the network.
-In general, \gls{D2D} relaying can be applied to both \gls{DL} and \gls{UL} communications.
+Please note that \gls{D2D} relaying can be applied to both \gls{DL} and \gls{UL} communications.
 Due to the practical consideration that mobile terminals do not support simultaneous signal transmission and reception, a two-phases transmission scheme is assumed.
-Therefore, for \gls{UL} (resp. \gls{DL}) relayed communication, the transmission protocol is divided into two phases: (i) in the first phase the relay receives the data from the \gls{UE} (resp. \gls{BS}) and (ii) in the second phase the relay transmits the received data to the \gls{BS} (resp. \gls{UE}).
+Therefore, for \gls{UL} (resp. \gls{DL}) relayed communication, the transmission protocol is divided into two phases: (i) in the first phase the relay receives the data from the \gls{MU} (resp. \gls{BS}) and (ii) in the second phase the relay transmits the received data to the \gls{BS} (resp. \gls{MU}).